syash7202/Javascript/readme.md

 ## New keyword

 Classes in javaScript are recently introduces in ES6 (2015).
-JavaScript is a protype-functional-language.
+JavaScript is a prototype-functional-language.
 Though it now has classes and objects but it works in prototype functioning behind the scenes.

 The `new` keyword gives us a new instance of that object and is basically a constructor.